zhengchen3/zhengchen3.github.io/_pages/about.md

 ======

 * \[2024/06/17\]: Congratulations to Kotoge for receiving the OsakaU 2024-2027 Next Generation AI Talent Development Fellowship (JST BOOST)!
-* \[2024/06/03\]: Congratulations to Ziwei for receiving the KyotoU 2024-2026 DoGS SPRING (Support for Pioneering Research Initiated by the Next Generation) Program Fellowship!
+* \[2024/06/03\]: Congratulations to Ziwei for receiving the KyotoU 2024-2026 DoGS SPRING (JST Support for Pioneering Research Initiated by the Next Generation) Fellowship!
 * \[2024/05/17\]: Congratulations to Xihao for his first paper being accepted by _KDD-24_ Research Track!
 * \[2024/02/20\]: One paper is accepted by _IEEE PES General Meeting_.
 * \[2024/01/03\]: Our paper is accepted by _IEEE Trans. on Evolutionary Computation_ (IF: 14.3).